Patient-Centered Medical Homes

 In a new Commonwealth Fund report, researchers from the MacColl Institute for Healthcare Innovation and Qualis Health lay out the changes that most medical practices will need to make to become patient-centered medical homes.
 Read the full report to learn more about the keys to becoming a patient-centered medical home.

-Joint Principles of the Patient-Centered Medical Home
+Features of a Medical Home

-Contact the PCMH program at PCMH@odh.ohio.gov.
+Contact the PCMH program with questions at PCMH@odh.ohio.gov.